Huntarman/DataStructuresImplementation/README.md

 Project for "Data structures and Computational complexity" course This project contains implementation of following data structures in C++:

--Dynamic Array
+- Dynamic Array

--Doubly Linked List
+- Doubly Linked List

--Max type Heap
+- Max type Heap

--Red-Black Tree
+- Red-Black Tree

 All of them are implemented as objects.
 Every basic operation on respective data structure is commented with explanation of how it works,